Oneledger/protocol/node/doc/dataModel.md

 Group -- a hiearchtical (or graph) collection, fine-grained

-	- Group Id
+	- Group Name (unqiue string)
 	-----------------------

-	- Group Name (naming collisions?)
 	- Public key?
 	- Private key?

 	- Set of Roles
 	- Set of Data

+	- Set of Included Identities
-	- Set of Identities and Groups (parents or children?)
+	- Set of Included Groups (children)

 Role -- the ability to view data or perform an an action